n8n-io/n8n-docs/docs/integrations/builtin/credentials/ciscoumbrella.md

 This is a credential-only node.
 Refer to [Custom API operations](/integrations/custom-operations/) to learn more.
 View [example workflows and related content](https://n8n.io/integrations/cisco-umbrella/){:target=_blank .external-link} on n8n's website.

-## Using API Key
+## Using API key

 To configure this credential, you'll need:

 - An **API Key**
-- A **Secret**
+- A **Secret**: Provided when you generate an API key

-Refer to the [Cisco Umbrella Manage API Keys documentation](https://developer.cisco.com/docs/cloud-security/authentication/#manage-api-keys){:target=_blank .external-link} for instructions on creating an Umbrella API Key.
+Refer to the [Cisco Umbrella Manage API Keys documentation](https://developer.cisco.com/docs/cloud-security/authentication/#manage-api-keys){:target=_blank .external-link} for instructions on creating an Umbrella API key.